Thirtynader/Thirtynader-TimeSpreadPipvalueSession/README.md

 # 🧭 Thirtynader - TimeSpreadPipvalueSession (4-in-1 Indicator for MetaTrader 5)

 A powerful, minimalist, and efficient **4-in-1 custom indicator** designed for professional traders using **MetaTrader 5 (MT5)**.
-The `TimeSpreadPipvalueSession` tool consolidates four essential trading insights into a compact on-screen display—so you can focus on what matters: the market.
+The `TimeSpreadPipvalueSession` tool consolidates four essential trading insights into a compact on-screen display so you can focus on what matters: the market.

 ![Cover Image](4in1Cover.png)